jrmeyerhofer/LITA2017/Lesson_4/README.md

-# Lesson Four - Sidebar
+# Lesson 4 - Sidebar

 In this lesson we'll create a custom input window (sidebar) in a Google Doc.